-Well, wherever you are listening from around the world today, welcome to this verse-by-verse bible study.
-I’m Randy Duncan, and in this episode, we’ll be covering Genesis chapter 35.
+Genesis 35…well, wherever you are listening from around the world today, welcome to this verse-by-verse bible study.
+I’m Randy Duncan, and in this episode, we’ll be covering Genesis 35.

 In the last episode, we discussed the rape of Jacob’s daughter, Dinah.
 And then the deceptive act of revenge taken by her two brothers, Simeon and Levi, when they went into Shechem killing not only Shechem and Hamor, but many others.